benteSSB/altinn-studio-docs/content/api/scenarios/authentication/_index.nb.md

 by [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).

 The primary porpose of this endpoint is to make available the Altinn signing certificate for the JSON Web Tokens being generated.
-It is recommended that clients of Altinn use this discovery endpoint to automatically have their systems updated when Altinn changes their signing certificate.
+It is recommended that clients of Altinn use this discovery endpoint to automatically have their systems updated when Altinn changes it's signing certificate.

 | Environment | URL                                                                                                |
 | ----------- | -------------------------------------------------------------------------------------------------- |